-Fan’s perception of the qin music, which he inherited from Cui Zundu, emphasized purity, sternness, calmness, harmony, sleekness, and aloofness: the music should not be too loud, too brash, or too flattering.
-If it was too loud, Fan elaborated, one’s music would become too brash, however pure and stern it might be.
-If it was not aloof enough, one’s music would turn to be flattery, even if it was sleek and harmonious.
-The moral implications of these terms are unmistakable, and yet they were used as adjectives to describe one’s qin music.
-In turn, Fan’s perception of the qin music being passed on to Ouyang Xiu was constructed in another anecdote of Ouyang’s qin learning experience.
+Fan’s qin music preferences, which he inherited from Cui Zundu, emphasized purity, sternness, calm, harmony, smoothness, and aloofness, and the music was not to be too loud, brash, or flattering.
+The anthropomorphic character and moral implications of some of these terms are unmistakable, yet they were used as adjectives to describe qin music.
+Fan elaborated that if it were too loud, the music would become “brash”, however “pure” and “stern” it might be.
+If it were not “aloof” enough, the music would turn to “flattery”, even if it was “smooth” and “harmonious”.
+In turn, Fan’s perception of the qin is illustrated by another anecdote from Ouyang’s instruction in the qin.
 Ouyang once had an incurable illness caused by solitude and anxiety.
-He subsequently found his diversion from playing the qin and he gradually recovered from his sickness.
-Apparently, Ouyang’s recovery was claimed to be affected by the harmonious and pacifying quality of the qin music.
-When the heart was soothed, illness would stay away.
-Zhu commented that Ouyang indeed understood the deeper principles of the qin music.
+He subsequently found diversion in playing the qin and gradually recovered his spirits.
+Ouyang’s recovery was claimed to be affected by the harmonious and pacifying quality of the qin music.
+When the heart was soothed, it would keep illness at bay.
+Zhu commented that Ouyang indeed understood the deeper principles of qin music.

-By linking Fan with Cui Zundu and Tang Yi, and putting the anecdotes of Fan and Ouyang together, Zhu constructed a qin community consisting of scholars, officials, and artists.
-Zhu’s Qin History supplied a perspective of how the Northern Song cultural elites appreciated the qin music, different from the political and ideological construction in the Song History.
-But to understand the Northern Song qin music by solely relying on its textual descriptions is not intellectually promising enough.
-Below, we will explore how the qin was actually played to add to our interpretation of the qin music.
+By linking Fan with Cui Zundu and Tang Yi and putting the anecdotes of Fan and Ouyang together, Zhu constructed a community consisting of scholars, officials, and artists interested in the qin.
+Zhu’s Qin History supplied a perspective of how the Northern Song cultural elites appreciated qin music.
+It offers insights not present in the political and ideological descriptions of Song History.
+However, understanding Northern Song qin music by solely relying on its textual descriptions is unsatisfying.
+Below, I explore how the qin was actually played based on textual sources.

 Qin playing techniques

-Qin tablatures created during and after the Song period presented a relatively efficient way of recording the qin music.
-In 1967, Rulan Chao Pian, a famous qin historian, offered her detailed explanations and interpretations of the qin tablatures in her authoritative work, Sonq dynasty Musical Sources and Their Interpretation.
-In this noted work of English scholarship, Pian regarded the Northern Song as a transitory period.
-Wenzipu that had been passed down from the Tang dynasty were still used, while new notations that would later develop into the tablature formats we see today were being experimented with at the same time.
+Qin tablatures produced during and after the Song period represented a relatively efficient way of recording qin music.
+In 1967, Rulan Chao Pian, a famous qin historian, offered detailed explanations and interpretations of the qin tablatures in her authoritative work, Song Dynasty Musical Sources and their Interpretation.
+In this noted work of scholarship in English, Pian described the Northern Song era as a transitory period.
+Wenzipu that had been passed down from the Tang dynasty were still used, while new notations that would later develop into the tablature formats we see today were being experimented with.
 One of the popular new notations is the so-called abbreviated-character notation (jianzipu) or pictographic notation.
-The wenzipu is written in prose in which full, grammatically correct sentences are used to explain which string (xianshu) and what position (huiwei) should be touched and plucked and what hands and fingers should be used, while the jianzipu represented the same information by means of pictographs.
+The wenzipu is written in prose in which complete, grammatically correct sentences are used to explain which string (xianshu), what position (huiwei) should be touched and plucked, and what hands and fingers should be used, while the jianzipu represented the same information using pictographs.

 Early notations that indicate the zhifa or finger techniques can be traced to approximately the sixth century.
-The Solitary Orchid mentioned above and Zhao Yeli’s notations are among the early notations that were available to Northern Song qin musicians.
-The Finger Techniques of Tian Zizhi and the Finger Techniques of Yang Zuyun, which were compiled into Ming dynasty qin volumes, seem on the surface to be recorded by Southern Song musicians, but actually belong to the Tang period wenzipu tradition.
-Zequan and others’ Zequan’s Techniques was more likely created in the Northern Song.
-We may rely on these books to explore the placements and movements of a Northern Song player’s hands and fingers when he played the qin.
+The Solitary Orchid mentioned above and Zhao Yeli’s notations were among the early notations available to Northern Song qin musicians.
+Finger Techniques of Tian Zizhi and Finger Techniques of Yang Zuyun, which were compiled into Ming dynasty qin volumes, may appear to be Southern Song musicians, but they were actually compiled in the Tang period wenzipu tradition.
+Zequan’s Techniques, written by Zequan and others, was more likely created in the Northern Song period.
+We may rely on these books to explore the placements and movements of a Northern Song player’s hands and fingers while playing the qin.